MaRuCien/hello-world/README.md

 There are a few different types of data we can store in variables.

 1. Numbers
 2. Strings: pieces of text.
+A string in JavaScript must be surrounded by quotes.
 3. Booleans: true/false values.
+True means “yes, correct”, and False means “no, incorrect”.
 4. Arrays: a single object that contains multiple values enclosed in square brackets and separated by commas.
 5. Objects: in programming, an object is a structure of code that models a real-life object.
 You can have a simple object that represents a box and contains information about its width, length, and height, or you could have an object that represents a person, and contains data about their name, height, weight, what language they speak, how to say hello to them, and more.